hsallaku/Pass-Adviser/README.md

-This is my CS50x Final Project. github username: hsallaku
+This is my CS50x Final Project.
 email: hsallaku01@gmail.com

-The name of my project is PassAdviser.
-The purpose was to make a password managing website with two main features: a password generator and a password digital keychain.
+Pass Adviser is a secure password generator and storage website designed to simplify online security.
+By leveraging a combination of Python, HTML, CSS, and JavaScript, along with various libraries and frameworks, Pass Adviser generates complex passwords that are nearly impossible to guess.
+Additionally, it provides users with a secure storage space to store their passwords in an encrypted database.
+With its powerful combination of technology and security features, Pass Adviser is an essential tool for anyone looking to protect their online identity.

 Within the project directory there is a folder called PassAdviser, containing the source code.

-The application.py file is the main code of the project.
+"application.py" is the main file.
 It is where the http server is called, giving us a connection.
-Here, I also appointed certain operations for each route.
+Here, I also appointed different operations for each of the web routes specified.

-"helpers.py" is a python file containing custom functions to assist us in application.py.
+"helpers.py" works like a supplementary file which holds custom functions that are called in "application.py".

-"passadviser.db" is the database for this project, where all the user data are stored
+"passadviser.db" is the database file and holds all the user records

 The "templates" folder contains all of the html templates for each page displayed.